Panasonic FZ330 vs LX100

-The Panasonic Lumix DMC-FZ330 (called Panasonic FZ300 in some regions) and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public, respectively, in July 2015 and September 2014.
-Both the FZ330 and the LX100 are fixed lens compact cameras that are based on a 1/2.3-inch (FZ330) and a Four Thirds sensor.
-The FZ330 has a resolution of 12 megapixel, whereas the LX100 provides 12.7 MP.
+The Panasonic Lumix DMC-FZ330 (called Panasonic FZ300 in some regions) and the Panasonic Lumix DMC-LX100 are two digital cameras that were officially introduced, respectively, in July 2015 and September 2014.
+Both the FZ330 and the LX100 are fixed lens compact cameras that are based on a 1/2.3-inch (FZ330) and a Four Thirds (LX100) sensor.
+The FZ330 has a resolution of 12 megapixels, whereas the LX100 provides 12.7 MP.

-The physical size and weight of the Panasonic FZ330 and the Panasonic LX100 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Panasonic FZ330 and the Panasonic LX100.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the FZ330 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is considerably smaller (37 percent) than the Panasonic FZ330.
 Moreover, the LX100 is substantially lighter (43 percent) than the FZ330.
 It is worth mentioning in this context that the FZ330 is splash and dust resistant, while the LX100 does not feature any corresponding weather-sealing.

 Concerning battery life, the FZ330 gets 380 shots out of its DMW-BLC12 battery, while the LX100 can take 300 images on a single charge of its DMW-BLG10 power pack.